Baby’s First Easter Basket

 - 9-pack of Clear Bunny, Chick, & Carrot Eggs (3 each)

-First, we filled the bottom of our basket with a pack of wipes and rolled-up receiving blankets until the space was filled.
+First, we layered the bottom of our baby Easter basket with a pack of wipes and rolled-up receiving blankets until the space was completely filled.

 Next, we covered our surprise supplies on the bottom of the basket with another receiving blanket.
 I wanted to avoid the traditional “grass” basket fillers that could be dangerous for babies.